parts of indian constitution

 • Article 7: Concerns migrants from India to Pakistan.

-• Article 8: Provides for citizenship for persons of Indian origin residing outside India.
+• Article 8 provides citizenship for persons of Indian origin residing outside India.

 • Article 11: Empowers Parliament to make provisions for citizenship.

-2nd Part includes rights for people who have domiciled in India, people who migrated from and to Pakistan, Parts of Indian Constitution people who live in foreign countries but originated from India, and people who are obtaining or losing citizenship.
+2nd Part includes rights for people who have domiciled in India, people who migrated from and to Pakistan, Parts of the Indian Constitution, people who live in foreign countries but originated from India, and people who are obtaining or losing citizenship.

 Part III: Fundamental Rights (Articles 12 to 35)

 Part 3 of the Indian Constitution helps define the fundamental rights every Indian citizen has.
-Parts of Indian Constitution, It includes Articles 14 to 35.
-These articles have been categorized into 6 groups.
+This section includes Articles 14 to 35, which have been categorized into 6 groups.

-• Article 12: Defines the term “State” for the purpose of Fundamental Rights.
+• Article 12: Defines the term “State” for Fundamental Rights.

 • Article 13: Declares laws inconsistent with Fundamental Rights as void.